Malaysian Airline System Flight 653: Investigation and aftermath

-The full circumstances of the hijacking and crash were never solved.
-However, airport officials at Kuala Lumpur said pilots had radioed that members of the Japanese Red Army had hijacked the plane.
-In 1996, while reporting about the hijacking and crash of Ethiopian Airlines Flight 961, CNN reporters wrote that the hijackers were in fact identified as Red Army members, but this has not been confirmed.
 All recovered remains were x-rayed in an attempt to discover evidence of a projectile or weapon, but no such evidence was ever found.
 The remains of the victims were interred in a mass burial.

 After the incident, the Aviation Security Unit of the Airport Standard Division of the Department of Civil Aviation Malaysia was established.

 Passengers and crew

 Passengers included the Malaysian Agricultural Minister, Dato' Ali Haji Ahmad; Public Works Department Head, Dato' Mahfuz Khalid; and Cuban Ambassador to Japan, Mario García Incháustegui.

-Among the flight's cabin crew perished in the crash is Onn Jaafar, nephew of then Malaysian Prime Minister, Hussein Onn.
+The numbers and nationalities of the passengers and crew appear in the table below: